KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+#### ■2023/08/02

+- Fixes an issue where, under certain conditions, the "View Details" button incorrectly displayed on some items.

+- Fixes an issue on certain devices where the red notification dot for the "Forgotten Hall" update persisted on the "Navigation" screen.

+- Fixes an issue that caused the "Forgotten Hall" to anomalously display an update alert on the "Survival Index" interface of the Interastral Peace Guide when logging back into the game.

+- Fixes an issue where, upon logging back into the game, selecting the "Go" button on the "Enter the Crossroads of Fate..." interface wouldn't properly redirect to the intended mission interface.

 #### ■2023/07/26

 - Fixes an issue in the Companion Mission "For I Have Touched the Sky" where canceling the submission of an item to the character "Yukong" would cause abnormal game graphics.